deep clean11 min

 Mistakes that turn a rage clean into a bigger mess

 Mistake one: starting in the closet or pulling everything out of the pantry.
 Rage energy is high momentum and low patience, which is the exact wrong combination for sorting and reorganizing tasks that require dozens of small decisions.
 Closets and pantries get worse during a rage clean, not better.
 Stay on the surfaces.
 Mistake two: skipping the timer and going until you crash.
 Sessions over two hours consistently led to a recovery day where I cleaned nothing at all, which erased the productivity advantage of the original session.
 The ninety minute cap is the entire point.
 Mistake three: cleaning while still actively crying or screaming.
 The body needs to discharge enough of the initial intensity to make safe physical movements with sprays and breakable items.
 Take five minutes to scream into a pillow or sit in the car first, then start the timer.
 Mistake four: doing dishes by hand during the surface clear step.
 Hand washing dishes is a slow patient task that does not match rage energy.
 Pile dirty dishes in the sink with hot soapy water and run the dishwasher with whatever fits.
 Hand wash the rest the next day during a calm session.
+Mistake five: skipping the post session reset.
+Sitting down without drinking water, eating something with protein, and lowering the playlist volume gradually leaves the body in a high arousal state that crashes hard within forty five minutes.
+Spend the ten minutes after the timer ends rehydrating and slowly winding down.
+The wind down is part of the productive use of the rage clean, not separate from it.

 Pro Tips